Most cats vomit occasionally, so how do you know when to worry?

 These cats may have a combination of sickness and diarrhea, since most of the gut is inflamed and overly sensitive to anything put in it.
 Treatment often involves medications to reduce inflammation and a special diet.

-Ill Health with Vomiting as a Symptom
+Lethargic with Vomiting as a Symptom

 Bacterial or viral infections can cause vomiting in cats.
 Some can be potentially life-threatening so be especially cautious if your cat isn’t vaccinated.
 Usually these cats are also down in the dumps and lose interest in food and lack energy.